zramsay/eris-cli/docs/getting-started.md

 monax chains start firstchain
 ```

-or create a new chain if firstchain no longer exists.
+or make a new chain if firstchain no longer exists.

 Now, we are ready to deploy this world changing contract.
 Make sure you are in the `~/.monax/apps/idi` folder, or wherever you saved your `epm.yaml`.
 Note that this is a very common pattern in simple contract testing and development; namely to (1) deploy a contract; (2) send it some transactions (or `call`s); (3) query some results from the contract (or `query-contract`s); and (4) assert a result.
 As you get moving with contract development you will likely find yourself doing this a lot.